escolmebartlebooth/CarND-MPC-Project/README.md

 The MPC controller looks to provide benefits over PID controllers when the underlying system has dynamic characteristics such as actuator latency.
 These characteristics can be added to the system model and so become part of the model optimisation problem.

-Using manual tuning, I didn't really achieve a good result in terms of top speed, so either a more comprehensive set of tests were needed or perhaps a more automated approach to tuning would be beneficial or adjusting the cost function itself would help achieve that faster speed.

-Also, i wasn't sure where the relative size of each cost function element meant that each should be normalised to a standard range (similar to parameter normalisation in support vector machines).
-I surmised that using cost function parameters essentially dealt with that problem by providing weighting for each function entry.
+Manual tuning seemed to be ok but it would be better to conduct a more rigorous and automatic tuning procedure.

 The success of the model was also dependent on the computing power of the Laptop I was using.
-The simulator introduced increasing latency with higher resolution graphics.
+The simulator was subject to increasing latency with higher resolution graphics.

 The controller provided a very smooth (to the eye) driving experience.